patternfly/patternfly-org/packages/v4/src/content/get-started/design.md

 The [template library](https://www.sketch.com/s/729c2eee-e8b6-4fcd-8a79-f6faa8c30f89) also contains examples of spacer use to clarify where elements should be placed within a given page or design.
 These templates have been created in a way that reduces a user’s need to think about spacers.
 An example of a Login form template can be seen here with different sized spacers - demonstrated by their different colors - used to separate each symbol/component within the layout.

-To see more information about spacers and their use please click [here](/guidelines/spacers).
+To see more information about spacers and their use please see our [spacer guidelines](/guidelines/spacers).

 ### Layer styles
 Symbols in the symbol are organized by component; after selecting a component, you’ll see the variations and states of that component.